 - Working with the acquisitions team to perform due diligence on new acquisitions

 - Working with portfolio management to execute the business plan of the asset as it relates to the fund

 - Selling properties

 Acquisitions vs Asset Management in Real Estate Private Equity

 Some firms combine the Acquisitions and Asset Management roles (called “cradle-to-grave”).
 This is more often the case at smaller firms and has its pros and cons.
 At firms with a cradle-to-grave structure, junior professionals get exposure to both parts of the business while maintaining the “prestige” of being an acquisitions professional.

 Acquisitions is generally viewed as the more “prestigious” role, but Asset Management is where the nuts and bolts of owning real estate are learned.

 It is not uncommon for Asset Management to feature more entry-level positions that can be leveraged into an acquisitions role down the road.

-Real Estate Private Equity Career Path
+Real Estate Private Equity (REPE): Career Path